 All animals shall be housed indoors at an Animal Hospital.

-Boarding services at an Animal Hospital shall be conducted only indoors except for limited outdoor walks for exercise and sanitation purposes, and shall be restricted to the temporary boarding of animals to the extent necessary for veterinary diagnosis, examination, treatment or recovery from illness or injury.
+Boarding services at an Animal Hospital shall be conducted indoors except for outdoor exercise and sanitation purposes, and shall be restricted to the temporary boarding of animals to the extent necessary for veterinary diagnosis, examination, treatment or recovery from illness or injury.

 Housing for Farm Employees